k0retux/fuddly/docs/source/tutorial.rst

 Defining a Project Environment
 ------------------------------

-The environment---composed of at least one target, a logger, some monitoring materials, and optionnaly virtual operators---is setup within a project file located within ``<root of fuddly>/projects/``.
+The environment---composed of at least one target, a logger, and optionnaly some monitoring means and virtual operators---is setup within a project file located within ``<root of fuddly>/projects/``.
 To illustrate that let's show the beginning of ``generic/standard_proj.py``: